Analysis | Already announced Bethesda games won’t be exclusive to Xbox. What’s next is less clear.

-With the announcement coming just months prior to the release of next-gen consoles, the move strengthens the prospective lineup of Microsoft’s new Series X console and raised questions about the future of Bethesda games on the PlayStation.
+With the announcement coming just months prior to the release of next-gen consoles, the move strengthens the prospective lineup of Microsoft’s new Series X console and raised questions about the future of Bethesda games on the PlayStation 5.
 Phil Spencer, head of Xbox Studios, confirmed to Bloomberg that Bethesda’s upcoming titles will arrive on other platforms on a “case-by-case basis.”
 In the immediate future, two games published by Bethesda — the time-bending shooter “Deathloop” and horror game “Ghostwire: Tokyo” — will still arrive for PlayStation 5 as timed exclusives, as originally planned.

 While it appears at least some Bethesda games will still be coming to PlayStation in the future, it doesn’t mean Sony won’t feel any impact.
 In order to bring games from the ZeniMax family to PlayStation, it will have to go through Microsoft, who can set the terms.
 That could mean periods of exclusivity for Xbox on some games, perhaps with some made playable first as part of Xbox Game Pass, before coming to PlayStation at a later date.
 Or, if Sony balks at the terms or Microsoft wants to keep one of its new properties all to itself to boost console purchases or its subscription service, Microsoft could decide to invoke exclusivity.
 For now though, it seems the company favors multi-platform availability for its acquired properties.